CircusMind/Dd/README.md

 * Objective
 * Governance
 * Code
-* UI
+* UX
 * Finance and Budgeting
 * Legal
 * Other

 ### Objective

-Establish a community founded on the recognition that Freedom of Speech (& Freedom of Assembly?) are unalienable rights bestowed by God or the Universe.
+Establish a community founded on the recognition that Freedom of Speech (& Freedom of Assembly?) are unalienable rights bestowed by God or the Universe/Nature.

 ### Governance

 Comprised of (odd no.) admins of equal standing - one person, one vote in all areas of decision making.

 1. Underpinning Principles